 -

-Buy Chilean Pesos in person from a participating M&S store.
-With locations nationwide - many open seven days a week and late into the evening - you can buy your Travel Money at your convenience.
+Buy Chilean Peso in your local participating M&S store.* With over 90 Travel Money Bureaux nationwide - many open seven days a week. - you can buy Chilean Peso at a time that suits you.

 Why buy Chilean Pesos from M&S Travel Money?